Why routines help with behaviour management

-And routines help young children feel safe and secure, which is what they need to grow and learn about things like appropriate ways to behave.
+And routines help young children feel safe and secure.
+They need to feel safe and secure to develop confidence and learn, including learning about appropriate ways to behave.

 Here are some tips to get you started with family routines:

-- Plan routines for particularly demanding times in the family day – for example, before and after work and school.
-Routines that give everybody something to do – or at least keep children busy while you get things done – can help things run more smoothly.
+- Plan routines for demanding times in the family day – for example, before and after work and school.
+Things often run more smoothly when you have a routine that gives everybody something to do or that keeps children busy while you get things done.

 - Add some downtime into your child’s routine.
 This gives your child time for a sleep or rest, which can help with behaviour.
 It also gives him time to learn to entertain himself.

-- If you want to put time limits on some activities, such as screen time, you can make this part of the routine.
+- If you want to put time limits on some activities, like screen use, make this part of the routine.
 For example, children can watch TV or use their tablets, but only between 5 and 5.30 pm (or whatever suits your family).